Contact: Victoria Kueck

 Earned Nation’s Highest Award for Valor during Vietnam

 MOUNT PLEASANT, S.C.
-(November 27, 2017)— The Congressional Medal of Honor Society announces that Colonel Wesley L. Fox, Medal of Honor recipient, passed away Friday evening, November 24, 2017, in Blacksburg, Virginia, at the age of 86.
+(March 27, 2019)— The Congressional Medal of Honor Society announces that Howard V. Lee, Medal of Honor recipient, passed away Saturday March 23, 2019, in Virginia at the age of 85.

-The Congressional Medal of Honor Society was chartered by the Congress in 1958 and consists exclusively of the living recipients of our nation’s highest award for bravery in combat, the Medal of Honor.
+The Congressional Medal of Honor Society was chartered by Congress in 1958 and consists exclusively of the living recipients of our nation’s highest award for bravery in combat, the Medal of Honor.
 Those who wear this light blue ribbon and Medal around their neck are “recipients” of this prestigious award; they are not “winners.”
-Although it is common to refer to the Medal as the Congressional Medal of Honor, it is simply named the Medal of Honor.
-Congress established the Society as the Congressional Medal of Honor Society.
+Although it is common to refer to the Medal as the Congressional Medal of Honor, it is simply named the Medal of Honor, although, as stated, the Congress did establish the Society as the Congressional Medal of Honor Society.